 18. J.L.
 Bedsole Scholars Program

 The J.L.
 Bedsole Scholars Program enables high school students from Southwest Alabama to pursue a bachelor’s degree.
 Applicants must be able to demonstrate leadership ability, academic commitment and financial need.
 They must attend an institute of higher learning in Alabama in pursuit of a baccalaureate degree.
 Applicants must be graduating from a high school in Baldwin, Clarke, Mobile, Monroe or Washington County or from Sweet Water High School in Marengo County.
 In addition, the applicant or a parent must physically reside in one of those counties.
 Applicant must have an ACT score of 21 or higher and a GPA of 2.50 at the end of their junior year.
-Applicant must show an Expected Family Contribution of $9,000 or less on the FAFSA.
+Applicant must show an Expected Family Contribution of $9,000 or less.